porterjamesj/website/content/blog/fun-with-emacs.md

 we funcall this with 3 as an argument, we get 36, just like we did in python or javascript.
 Internally, these languages are doing the same thing, we as programmers are just not allowed to see it.
-Emacs Lisp is adorably trusting; however, which means we can do stupidly silly things.
+Emacs Lisp is adorable trusting; however, which means we can do stupidly silly things.
 The closure is just a list, so we can use it as we would any
 other: